vallabhvrao/ParrotBeak/README.md

 2. setup aws cli profile and update it in the serverless.yml file.
 3. run `npm install` from the root of this directory
 4. run `serverless deploy --staging dev` from the root of this directory
-5. run `aws s3 ls --profile aws-parrot-beak` once the deploy is complete, you should be able to see a bucket created by the name *parrot-beak-dev-assets-xxxxxxxxxxxxx*
+5. run `aws s3 ls --profile your-profile` once the deploy is complete, you should be able to see a bucket created by the name *parrot-beak-dev-assets-xxxxxxxxxxxxx*
 6. go to `secrets.yml` and update the `S3_DATA_BUCKET` attribute with the new bucket name.
 7. redeploy stack by running `serverless deploy --staging dev`
-8. copy files to the bucket `aws s3 sync ../bucket s3://bucket-name --profile aws-parrot-beak`
+8. copy files to the bucket `aws s3 sync ../bucket s3://bucket-name --profile your-profile`
-9. invoke the *GenerateVanityObj* lambda `aws lambda invoke --function-name parrot-beak-dev-GenerateVanityObj --profile aws-parrot-beak ../invoke.txt`
+9. invoke the *GenerateVanityObj* lambda `aws lambda invoke --function-name parrot-beak-dev-GenerateVanityObj --profile your-profile ../invoke.txt`
 10. Create an Amazon Connect instance and claim phone number.
 11. Create an empty contact flow.
 You can find `Vanity-contact-flow.json` in the root of this directory.
 Use this file to import the contact flow using the import menu.
 12. Update the Lambda ARN in the contact flow to your Lambda ARN